RaviMehta90/simple-db-mcp-server/README.md

 # simple-db-mcp-server
-This MCP Server connects to a local DB and performs based CRUD operations.
+This MCP Server connects to a local DB and performs basic CRUD operations.